Anthony-Vuong/TactBot/README.md

 # TactBot🤖
-Project to create an Android Studio app that uses bluetooth to communicate with a RPI4.
+Wireless robot project that uses bluetooth from Android device to communicate with a RPI4.
 The RPI4 will interface with an RC Car through the GPIO PWM Signals.
-Commands will be sent through bluetooth protocol and use of socket programming.
+Commands will be sent through Android bluetooth protocol.
 To access the manifest, main activity, and design file use the following path: App-Src-Main

 Author: Anthony Vuong, Pedro Muñoz-Rodriguez